zw-engineers/java-sessions/src/main/java/com/streams/map/readme.md

 }
 ```

-* We also have one static method called `identity` which takes an _objects_ and returns that same object.
+* We also have one static method called `identity` which takes an _object_ and returns that same object.